 So there you have it.
 When you have identified a style that looks appealing, get out there and give it a try.
 If you’ve never been to a yoga studio class before, spend a little time reading about what you can expect from your first class, regardless of the style.
 Test out the waters, be open and curious, and you will surely find the perfect style, space, and community to embrace yoga as a way of life.

-Experience yoga in a new and profound way as Deepak Chopra and Chopra Center master educators guide you through ancient yoga and meditation techniques at Seduction of Spirit.
+Experience yoga in a new and profound way as Deepak Chopra and Chopra Center master educators guide you through ancient yoga and meditation techniques at our six-day retreat, Seduction of Spirit.
 Learn More.